Last Updated July 11, 2020

 Do not expect to regain it all, though.
 You are only allowed to use approved real estate developments that are usually government projects with an inflated price tag.

-If you decide to invest, you have the option of putting a minimum of $200,000 in a government-approved property.
+If you decide to invest, you have the option of putting a minimum investment of $200,000 in a government-approved property.
 Again, it is unlikely you will regain all of that investment back, but it is still a good option.

 You can resell the real estate after a holding period of five years.